1900s - The "HP Cut"

 Having learnt his trade from his father, the 19th Century tailor Wilton Powe, Hector launched his own firm in 1908 in Bishopsgate in the City of London.
 Development of the business was halted by the First World War, as Hector served in the Army.

 Hector felt that men’s fashion was ripe for change after the War.
 Men had become accustomed to the athletic, more masculine lines of service uniform and did not want to return to the narrow, cramping style of the pre-1914 era.

 So Hector endeavoured to provide gentlemen with a more stylish silhouette.
 This was known as the "HP Cut", a pioneering form of New Tailoring'.

 Early Hector Powe catalogue sketch by the fashion artist, F. Whitby Cox

 Hector was then joined by his two younger brothers, Lungley and Leslie, which helped give the business a distinctly family feel, at their new Regent Street headquarters.

 Obsessed with the notion of English elegance, the three Powe brothers successfully captured that most enigmatic characteristic of London luxury, “the West End touch”.

-Hector Powe Officers' Uniform advertisement in the Illustrated London News – 1939
+Officers' Uniform advertisement - Illustrated London News, 1939

-The RAF Officer’s uniform in particular, fostered a patriotic affection for Hector Powe that reverberated beyond fashion.
+The RAF Officer’s uniform in particular, became synonymous with Hector Powe of Regent St.